 Nintendo Switch OLED vs. Nintendo Switch vs. Switch Lite: What should you buy?

-Nintendo Switch OLED, Nintendo Switch, Switch Lite and Switch Pro controller
+Here are the key differences between the Nintendo Switch OLED, the budget Nintendo Switch Lite and the base Switch

-However, if you’re looking to buy Nintendo’s handheld hybrid for the first time, you shouldn’t just grab the OLED version and call it a day.
-There are three Switch variations from which to choose — the premium Switch OLED, the inexpensive Switch Lite and the middle-of-the-road base Switch — and each one offers certain advantages and drawbacks.
+So, if you’re looking to buy Nintendo’s handheld hybrid for the first time, you shouldn’t just grab the OLED version and call it a day.
+There are three Switch variations to choose from — the premium Switch OLED, the inexpensive Switch Lite and the jack-of-all-trades original Switch — and each one offers certain advantages and drawbacks, and you'll want to select the one that best fits you.

-The good news is that there aren’t a tremendous number of differences among the three models.
-No matter which Switch you get, you’ll be able to play the same games (for the most part), navigate the same interface and enjoy the same handheld experience.
+The good news is that there isn't an overwhelming number of differences between the three models.
+No matter which Switch you get, you’ll be able to play the same games (mostly), navigate the same interface and enjoy the same handheld experience.
 What sets the Switch models apart, for the most part, are their screen sizes and their TV connectivity, and those features are all easy to explain.

-The Nintendo Switch OLED vs. Nintendo Switch vs. Nintendo Switch Lite contest doesn’t have to be a complicated issue if you know what you’re looking for and how much you want to spend.
-Here are the similarities and differences among the three devices.
+The Nintendo Switch OLED vs. Nintendo Switch vs. Nintendo Switch Lite debate doesn’t have to give you headaches.
+Your pick will be pretty easy once you've read our guide.
+Here are the similarities and differences among the three Nintendo Switch devices.

 Nintendo Switch OLED vs. Nintendo Switch vs. Nintendo Switch Lite: Specs